sqlparser/gsp_demo/java/src/demos/expressionTraverser/readme.md

 ## Description
-Iterates the SQL expression using the built-in visitor in pre-order/in-order/post-order.
+Iterates the SQL expression using the built-in visitor in pre-order/in-order/post-order to extract column used in the expression.